dhis2-metadata/CRVS_VE/docs/vital_events_tracker_design_v1.1.0.md

 ![Death enrollment >28 days](resources/images/ve_death_enrol_005.png)

->Please note that:
+> **Note**
+>
->1. an automatic warning message (same message as the one appearing for the name of stillbirths) will appear below the Given Name TEA for all the deaths of children occurring within the first year of life (set as a placeholder).
+> 1. an automatic warning message (same message as the one appearing for the name of stillbirths) will appear below the Given Name TEA for all the deaths of children occurring within the first year of life (set as a placeholder).
 The warning message or the threshold can be changed or removed according to local guidelines.
->2.
-The Sex data element only presents the "Male" and "Female" options.
+> 2. The Sex data element only presents the "Male" and "Female" options.

 ##### Death details of a death occurring > 28 days after birth